1000 packages for 120 thousand people in blockade: Russia's aid to unrecognized NKR

 “Important progress towards the opening of the Aghdam road”

-Head of the Press Service of the Azerbaijani Foreign Ministry Aikhan Hajizadeh regarded the transfer of Russian humanitarian aid along the Agdam road as “progress” and “a positive step”.
+Head of the Press Service of the Azerbaijani Foreign Ministry Aikhan Hajizadeh regards the transfer of Russian humanitarian aid along the Agdam road as “progress” and “a positive step”.

 Hajizadeh said that Azerbaijan is ready to create conditions for the transportation of goods through the border crossing “Lachin” through the ICRC.
 But this should happen in accordance with border and customs procedures.
 He also recalled Baku’s main condition for the functioning of the Lachin corridor – to open the road through Agdam.